pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/octopus-deploy.md

 ---
-title_tag: Integrating Octopus Deploy | CI/CD
+title_tag: "Using Pulumi: Integrating Octopus Deploy | CI/CD"
-title: Integrating Octopus Deploy
-linktitle: Octopus Deploy
 meta_desc: This page gives an overview of how to integrate Octopus Deploy with a Pulumi program.
+title: Octopus Deploy
+h1: Pulumi CI/CD & Octopus Deploy
 menu:
     usingpulumi:
         parent: cont_delivery